ESGF/esgf-prepare/docs/usage.rst

 Add verbosity
 *************

-Some progress bars informs you about the processing statut of the different subcommands.
+Some progress bars informs you about the processing status of the different subcommands.
 You can switch to a more verbose mode displaying each step.

 .. code-block:: bash